 You may already be behind if you haven’t maintained, or already restarted, your recruiting efforts

 As insurance agents and brokers deal with the fallout of the pandemic most are focused on hiring freezes and managing expenses – not hiring new talent.
-However, talent experts anticipate there will be a rush to fill candidate pipelines for newly created or open positions when society ‘normalizes’ and the insurance industry emerges.
+However, our talent acquisition consulting experts anticipate there will be a rush to fill candidate pipelines for newly created or open positions when society ‘normalizes’ and the insurance industry emerges.
 MarshBerry believes you may already be behind if you haven’t maintained, or already restarted, your recruiting efforts.

 According to a recent MarshBerry pulse survey, about 50% of firms have implemented a hiring freeze.
 More specifically, smaller firms (<$2.9M) and larger firms (>$20M) were the most likely to indicate they are not hiring at this time, and 63% of those participants cited “cash flow management” as a top concern as to why they are not hiring.

-As a result, MarshBerry’s Talent Acquisition team has created a list of six best practices in building your talent pipeline during a pandemic:
+As a result, MarshBerry’s Talent Acquisition Consultant team has created a list of six best practices in building your talent pipeline during a pandemic:

 - Update your job ads.
 The last few months may have instigated changes in what you need from your next hire, or what they should expect.
 For example, does this position now work remotely a few days a week?
 Will the role not be required to travel as frequently?
 Are you looking to hire in Q4 instead of Q3?
 Include these updates in your job advertisements to set better expectations for your candidates.